dipankarhalder/mongodb_tuts/README.md

   - **BSON - Binary JSON**, BSON's binary structure encodes type and length information, which allow it to be traversed much more quickly compared to JSON.
     <br><br>

+- Advantages of MongoDB:

+  - Schema migration is required for MongoDB, is a database without schemas.
+  - Document queries are used because it is a document-oriented language, which is important for allowing dynamic queries.
+  - In comparison to other relational databases, performance optimization is simple.
+  - Due to the way it uses internal memory for data storage, it enables quick access to data.
+  - Using sharding, MongoDB expands horizontally (partitioning data across various servers).
+Your data is separated and evenly placed across the shards.
+This helps the readers to easily find their data.
+  - Easier to maintain than conventional databases
+  - Replication of data and workload distributed have been employed to increase data availability and deliver high performance.
+    <br><br>

+- Disadvantages of MongoDB:

+  - It does not support joins the way a relational database does.
+But join capability may be manually added to the page with the proper code.
+But it could cause execution to slow and impact performance.
+  - MongoDB stores the key names of each value pair.
+Also, data redundancy occurs as a result of joins’ limitations.
+As a result, memory is seen more often than is required.
+  - 16 MB is the maximum size limit for documents.
+  - Document nesting is not possible for more than 100 levels.
+    <br><br>

 - Structural differences between MongoDB and MySql ?

   | MySql    | MongoDB    |